Godfrey Sealy: HIV/AIDS activism

 Sealy worked extensively to raise AIDS awareness.
 After staging One of Our Sons Is Missing in 1988, he went on to create a video to raise awareness in the context of Carnival 1989.

 Sealy founded Community Action Resource (CARE) together with Anglican priest (and later Bishop of Grenada) Clyde Harvey.
 CARE provided food, medication and counselling for people infected with HIV/AIDS, and was the first group in the country to provide support for them.

 He worked with UNAIDS, UNDP and PAHO to raise awareness and support research into the disease.

 Sealy worked with Caribbean Epidemiology Centre (CAREC) as part of their Special Programme on Sexually Transmitted Infections, particularly with the gay community and men who have sex with men.

 Personal life

 Sealy was openly gay.
 He was diagnosed as being HIV positive in 1988, having become infected with the virus while a student in Los Angeles.
 His home in Woodbrook became a safe space for abused and marginalised people, and a hub for the theatre community.

-Godfrey Sealy died of complications from pneumonia in April 26, 2006.
+Godfrey Sealy died of complications from pneumonia on April 26, 2006.